 The classical explanation uses Maxwell’s equations to describe the wave nature of light.
 Light waves have perpendicular magnetic and electrical fields that vary in a periodic nature over time.
 Since the modes of an electromagnetic field have the same classical equations as a simple harmonic oscillator, a photon can and is modeled as a simple harmonic oscillator, where the energy of the photon is proportional to the frequency of the photon.
 This is commonly known as the first quantization.

-The Photon as a Harmonic Oscillator
+Energy as a Harmonic Oscillator

 A simple harmonic oscillator is anything with a restoring potential.
 The simplest examples are things like a spring, or a string with tension, or a wave.
 In 1926, an Austrian physicist Erwin Schrödinger, described mathematically how a harmonic oscillator stores energy and how to calculate how much energy it stores.
 The Schrödinger equation describes the system’s “wave function” or “state”, a condition that changes over time on a periodic basis.

 For the photon, the value of this restoring potential is known as the Planck constant (h).
 Planck’s constant, relates the amount of energy stored in a photon to its wavelength (λ).
 Put another way, Planck’s constant tells you the amount of time it takes the photon to undergo one cycle of whatever its doing given that the photon has a specific amount of energy.
 The equation E for energy = h / λ, tells us that a photon with low energy will take much longer to complete one cycle of the wave then a photon with high energy.